syncfusion-content/angular-docs/angular/Splitter/How-To.md

 ## Modify SplitBar size?

 SplitBar can be customized by using **cssClass** in the Splitter component.
-The following steps explain the implementation of **changing splitbar size** in the Splitter component.
+The following steps explain the implementation of **changing splitBar size** in the Splitter component.

 In the HTML page set the corresponding **&lt;div&gt;** element for rendering Splitter component.